gliliumho/vimrc/README.md

 # vimrc

-Personal .vimrc and .vim configurations
+A clone of my .vimrc and plugin